 Sales Forecasting, by its very nature, doesn’t know why sales rise or fall and cannot connect events to sales behavior.
 For example, when sales were down 20% four weeks ago, you probably knew this was due to constrained supply which created out of stock issues.
 The sales forecasting system will react to the 20% drop by lowering the forecast.
 The resulting inventory replenishment orders from the new forecast will be low, creating a repeat scenario of lost sales again next month.

 Read this Top Inventory Optimization Download to Guide Your Inventory Replenishment

 The most Ignored (and profitable) factors of Inventory Optimization are demand forecast accuracy, supplier constraints, and warehouse (or store) capacity.
 We explore these critical (why) and often overlooked components to Inventory Optimization.The 3 Most Ignored (and Profitable) Factors in Inventory Optimization

 Sales forecasting systems by design do not understand the product was out of stock and cannot correctly calculate a forecast for inventory replenishment.
-For the purposes of inventory management, Sales Forecasting used in the wholesale and retail environments will often overstate and understate the inventory at the same time within a department.
+If used for inventory management in the wholesale and retail environments, sales forecasting will often overstate and understate the inventory at the same time within a department.

 Demand Forecasting with Sales Type

 Demand Forecasting will break out the sales by type with some methodology.
 While both sales forecasting and demand forecasting could be using the same algorithms, the sales input data can be different.
 The sales types used in demand forecasting might include:

 - Lost Sales: Lost Sales occur when a product is active, has a positive forecast and inventory is unavailable